 If the password is correct and

-myuser is a developer, it returns the user
+myuser is a developer, it returns

-developer to the MySQL server, rather than
+developer to the MySQL server,

-myuser.
+myuser as a proxy.
 The server verifies that

 ''@'' can authenticate as